This engineering SEO case study will focus on one company and its products and services.

-However, I have had the pleasure of working in what are considered not sexy industries for many years.
+However, I have had the pleasure of working in what is considered not sexy industries for many years.
 Companies like engineering, construction, fabrication, stone suppliers & quarries, timber suppliers, cladding, substation safety and a bicycle manufacturer – you get the idea.

 Understanding – The Problem